tmclnk/opa-hierarchy-example/README.md

 2. `role_data`, which contains a tree, `role -> securable_object -> level -> security_level`.
 A
    `securable_object` in these examples are screens in an application.
 They could also be actual entities from an application's data model.
 A `security_level` is one of 4 values, "full", "read_only", "limited", and null/none (we might call these
-   "permissions" in other contexts)
+   "permissions" in other contexts).
 4. A `user` who has
-   1. `allowed_branches`, which are the branches the user is allowed to visit
+   1. `allowed_branches`, which are the branches the user is allowed to visit.
-   2. `default_branch`, the user's regular branch
+   2. `default_branch`, the user's regular branch.
-   3. `current_branch`, which is another branch they may be working "in"
+   3. `current_branch`, which is another branch they may be working "in".

 ### Effective Level

 We define the `effective_level` as the `level` of the first intersection between two paths:

-1. The path from the user's `default_branch` to the root node
+1. The path from the user's `default_branch` to the root node.
 2. The path from the user's `current_branch` to the root node.

 ![org_chart](docs/org_chart.png)